shibumi/shibumi.dev/content/posts/Google-Summer-Of-Code-2020.md

 ## What did I learn?

-I had a lot of fun while working on the CNCF project in-toto, but did I also learn something?
+During Google Summer of Code I had a lot of fun working on the CNCF project in-toto, but did I also learn something?
 The answer is clearly **yes**.
-Before the Google Summer of Code I have contributed already to open source projects, but these contributions were mostly small bug fixes, reporting bugs or my very system and security focused work at Arch Linux.
-It has been a long dream to contribute more than just a few lines of code to a project, but in the past I had difficulties to get into such a project.
+Before Google Summer of Code I have contributed already to open source projects, but these contributions were mostly small bug fixes, reporting bugs or my very system and security focused work at Arch Linux.
+It has been a dream since long to contribute more than just a few lines of code to a project, but in the past I had difficulties to get into such a project.
 The Google Summer of Code was my first successful try to deep-dive into a foreign code base and to contribute more than just a few lines of code.
 This experience definitely increased my skills in reading foreign code, getting faster familiar with a foreign code-base and communicating with project developers.
 Furthermore, in-toto challenged my security skills and lead to a much wider understanding of signing algorithms such like ED25519, RSA-PSS or ECDSA and key formats such like PKCS1, PKCS8 or PEM.
 This project increased my security awareness in terms of cryptography significantly.

 ## Plans for the future

-Well, I think I totally fall in love with the project.
-Not only I did never join such a welcoming and interesting community, I have also finally found a project, that I think is important, interesting and challenging at the same time.
+Well, I think I totally fell in love with the project.
+Not only did I never join such a welcoming and interesting community, I also finally found a project that I think is important, interesting and challenging at the same time.
 Moreover I really think, that my future career goals will come one step closer with this project.
 The Go implementation and the near to the CNCF will definitely help me in increasing my Site Reliability Skills.